-Name of related director or representative Name of related significant shareholder Name of company in the significant shareholder's group Description of relationship/office MARÍA CARCELLER ARCE CORPORACIÓN ECONÓMICA DELTA, S.A.
-SOCIEDAD ANÓNIMA DAMM The director María Carceller Arce was appointed at the proposal of the significant shareholder Corporación Económica Delta, S.A., in which Sociedad Anónima Damm has a direct interest of 99.998%.
-Ms Carceller Arce has a 0.05% interest in Corporación Económica Delta, S.A. and represents the director Seegrund BV on the Board of Directors of Corporación Económica Delta, S.A. and Sociedad Anónima Damm.
-ALIMENTOS Y ACEITES, S.A.
-SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES Sociedad Estatal de Participaciones Industriales has a direct interest of 91.9625% in Alimentos y Aceites, S.A.
-MARÍA JESÚS GARRIDO SOLÍS SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES María Jesús Garrido Solís is a proprietary director and Deputy Director of Investee Companies of Sociedad Estatal de Participaciones Industriales.
+Name of related director or representative Name of related significant shareholder Name of company in the significant shareholder's group Description of relationship/office DEMETRIO CARCELLER ARCE CORPORACIÓN ECONÓMICA DELTA, S.A.
+Sociedad anónima damm Demetrio Carceller Arce was appointed director of Ebro Foods, S.A. at the proposal of the significant shareholder Corporación Económica Delta, S.A., in which Sociedad Anónima Damm has a direct interest of 99.998%.
+Mr Carceller Arce has an indirect interest in Corporación Económica Delta, S.A. through Sociedad Anónima Damm, in which he has a 0.89% interest (0.004% direct and 0.886% indirect).
+He is Executive Chairman of the Board of Sociedad Anónima Damm and Chairman of the Board of Corporación Económica Delta, S.A.
 JAVIER GÓMEZ-TRENOR VERGÉS EMPRESAS COMERCIALES E INDUSTRIALES VALENCIANAS, S.L.
 EMPRESAS COMERCIALES E INDUSTRIALES VALENCIANAS, S.L.
 Javier Gómez-Trenor Vergés has an indirect interest of 12.586% in Empresas Comerciales e Industriales Valencianas, S.L. through the direct interest of 50.415% he has in Inversiones Caspatró, S.L., which in turn has a direct interest of 24.964% in Empresas Comerciales e Industriales Valencianas, S.L.
 Inversiones Caspatró, S.L. is a director of Empresas Comerciales e Industriales Valencianas, S.L.
-Javier Gómez-Trenor Vergés is Chairman of the Board of Inversiones Caspatró, S.L. and represents the director Cultivos Valencia, S.L. on the Board of Directors of Empresas Comerciales e Industriales Valencianas, S.L. and represents the
+Javier Gómez-Trenor Vergés represents Cultivos Valencia, S.L., which is Chairman of the Board of Empresas Comerciales e Industriales Valencianas, S.L.
+MARÍA BLANCA HERNÁNDEZ RODRÍGUEZ GRUPO TRADIFÍN, S.L.
+GRUPO TRADIFÍN, S.L.
+Blanca Hernández Rodríguez has a direct interest of 33.25% in Grupo Tradifín, S.L.
+She is Chairman and Managing Director of that company.